Bint-e-Muhammad Rafi

 Why can't the month of Ramadan last forever...? 🥺

-This question comes from the heart...
-When the eye opens in the silence of Sehri, when the sound of the Fajr prayer awakens the soul, when tears well up in the eyes while praying at the time of Iftar... then the heart says:
+This question arises from the heart... when the eye opens in the silence of Sehri, when the voice of the Fajr prayer awakens the soul, when the eyes become moist while praying at the time of Iftar... then the heart says:

 O Allah!
 May this month never end...